Saying Goodbye to My Dad and CASABLANCA

 My Dad was slightly color-blind, and I remember going home that night and organizing his brown, blue and black socks so they’d be ready for him when he went back to work.
 And checking the cupboard for Bisquik, so I could make pancakes for him.

-Twenty-nine days later, he was gone.
+Just a couple of weeks later, he was gone.
 He hadn’t even gotten those three stingy months they promised him.

 In all the years since, with all the times it’s been on television, I’ve never been able to watch Casablanca.
 Some memories comfort you, some reduce you to rubble.
 Some do both.